LeNPaul/hungry-minds/_posts/2021-03-02-how-to-customize-a-jekyll-theme.md

 #### Changing Colours

-Similar to changing fonts, we are able to change the colour of many elements of Jekyll themes by changing the CSS files.
+Similar to changing fonts, we can change the colour of many elements of Jekyll themes by changing the CSS files.
 To find where the change can be made, right-click on any element of your Jekyll theme that you would like to change the colour of, and click on "Inspect".
 On Google Chrome, this will bring up Chrome DevTools, which will show where in the CCS file the styling of the element comes from:

 ![Changing Colours]({{ site.baseurl }}{{ "/assets/images/how-to-customize-a-jekyll-theme-5.png" }})

 #### Adding New Pages

 Besides the home page and posts, most Jekyll themes have additional pages such as "Contact" and "About" pages.
-You can also add additional pages by adding markdown files in the root directory of your Jekyll theme, with `layout: page` at the top:
+You can also add your own pages by adding markdown files in the root directory of your Jekyll theme, with `layout: page` at the top:

 ![Adding New Pages]({{ site.baseurl }}{{ "/assets/images/how-to-customize-a-jekyll-theme-6.png" }})